🚀

 Brainstorming/Sketching

-I collaborated with stakeholders to explore solutions, such as better partner-matching algorithms and more interactive scheduling tools.
-Then I sketched rough wireframes of an enhanced onboarding process, clearer partner profiles, and highlighted premium features.
+I collaborated with stakeholders to brainstorm solutions and sketched rough wireframes of an enhanced onboarding process, clearer partner profiles, and highlighted premium features.

 saveplates-journey-map